What You’ll Learn While Studying for an MA in Psychology

 Review of applicants is continual.
 Incoming students may begin the MAP Program in either the fall or spring semester.
 We encourage applicants to submit their applications as early as possible (March for fall applications, November for spring applications) for priority consideration.

 Admission to the graduate program is competitive and selective.
 Students applying are required to have completed either a bachelor’s degree with a major or minor in psychology from an accredited college or university or to have completed a minimum of 12 undergraduate credit hours in psychology.
 They are expected to have completed the following courses: Introductory Psychology, Behavioral Statistics, and Research Methods.

-The application process to the Master of Arts in Psychology Program includes the following:
+The application process to the Master of Arts in Psychology Program for all other applicants includes the following:

-- Two written letters of recommendation attesting to your ability to perform graduate-level work (these should be from college instructors).
-Each letter writer should also complete the Marietta College MAP Recommender Form (PDF).
+- Two letters of recommendation attesting to your ability to perform graduate-level work (these should be from college instructors).

 - Official transcripts of all college-level work, including any graduate work.

 - A one-page essay describing your professional goals for your graduate education in psychology and why the MAP program fits these goals.

 Please return all the application materials to Dr. Ryan May, Director of the MAP Program, Department of Psychology, Marietta College, 215 Fifth Street, Marietta, OH 45750.
 Additionally, materials may be sent electronically to Dr. Ryan May at firstname.lastname@example.org.
 Please call 740.376.4767 with any questions.

 Marietta College’s Master of Arts in Psychology program (MAP) offers several funded Graduate Assistantship positions each academic year.
-Graduate assistants work a maximum of 15 hours each week in the psychology department and receive a paid stipend of approximately $4,000 per academic year.
+Graduate assistants work a maximum of 15 hours weekly in the psychology department and receive a paid stipend of approximately $4,000 per academic year.
 Graduate Assistant positions also provide students with professional training and experience valued by both doctoral programs and employers.